visgl/deck.gl/docs/getting-started.md

 ## Installation

-    npm install --save luma.gl deck.gl
+    npm install --save deck.gl luma.gl

-As a peerDependency, luma.gl will not be automatically installed with deck.gl after npm@3, explicitly install it to ensure only one copy of luma.gl is being used.
+For more info about `luma.gl`, see remarks section.

 ## Basic Usage